marisayumg/daily-code-challenge/017-Shaders-gradient/README.md

 ## Requirements

 1. Use KodeLife and GLSL language;
-2. Create a gradient that moves over time.
+2. Create a gradient that moves over time;
+3. Use Glsl canvas to bring it into the web.